-24Our pension fees aren't negotiable.
+24Spirit Super fees aren't negotiable.

 This document shows fees and other costs you may be charged.
-These fees and other costs may be deducted from your money, from the returns on your investment or from the assets of Spirit Super as a whole.
+These fees and other costs may be deducted from your account, from the returns on your investment or from the assets of Spirit Super as a whole.